Frame, Decompose, Verify: Real Engineering with AI Agents

 How you drive it.

-1. Describe the problem precisely, and ask for a reproduction or a failing test first — for example: “Before changing anything, write a test that reproduces this and confirm it fails.”
+1. Ask for the failing test first: “write a test that reproduces this and confirm it fails.”

 Examples (landed in Firefox):

 What it is.
-The change may be small, but you can’t write it until you’ve reasoned across several files, an authoritative definition of correct behavior, or another system’s behavior.
-The investigation is the hard part; the change itself can be tiny.
+The change is still small, but you can’t write it until you’ve reasoned across several files, a definition of correct behavior, or how some other system behaves.
+The investigation is the hard part; the patch itself can be a line.

 What you need.
 On top of Level 2: